Home · Book A Discovery Call · Refer & Earn

 All rights reserved

-YourPING is a UK-based daily check-in service designed to help people stay connected with trusted contacts.
+YourPING is a UK-only daily check-in service designed to help people stay connected with trusted contacts.
 It is not a medical service, emergency response system, or replacement for healthcare, emergency services, or human welfare checks.
 Users should never rely on YourPING as their sole means of monitoring personal safety or well-being.

 Notifications, emails, SMS messages and push alerts may be delayed, interrupted, filtered, or fail due to internet outages, mobile networks, device settings, third-party providers, maintenance, software faults, or other factors outside our control.
 Trusted contacts are added by users and act independently.
 YourPCM Limited accepts no liability for missed notifications, failed contact attempts, or any loss, harm, or consequence arising from the use of this website or service.